Do Beagles Smell More Than Other Dogs? Breed Facts & FAQ

 Conclusion

 Beagles might be a little smellier than the average dog breed, but their scent shouldn’t be such a problem that you or your friends can’t stand spending time near them.
-In fact, their smell isn’t bothersome to most people at all.
-If you think that your Beagle is stinker than they should be, make sure their anal glands are healthy and their needs are being well taken care of.
+Their smell isn’t bothersome to most people at all.
+If you think that your Beagle is stinker then they should be, make sure their anal glands are healthy and their needs are being well taken care of.
 If that doesn’t fix the problem, it might be time to schedule an appointment with your veterinarian.